danielphilip12/Ames-Housing-Prices/README-template.md

 Mention the Kaggle competition results or leaderboard placement if relevant.

 ## Conclusions/Recommendations
-With the features I chose to include, I was able to create a very strong prediction algorithim to accuarately predict housing prics within $30,000.
+With the features I chose to include, I was able to create a very strong prediction algorithim to accuarately predict housing prices within $30,000.
 From the features I included, many of them related to the quality/condition of different aspects of the house, like overall quality, exterior quality, kitchen quality, etc. as these all had strong positive correlations to the sale price.
 This indicates that the better quality of the house, the better the sale price would be.
 There should be professional teams that improve the quality of a home before it is put on the market.

 ## Additional Information
 Include any additional information, references, or resources that might be relevant for understanding the analysis.